Fahrenwalde: History

 Up to 1945 Fahrenwalde belonged to the Prussian borough of Prenzlau, which later became a part of Brandenburg.
 On 25 July 1952 Fahrenwalde was reassigned to the borough of Pasewalk in the district of Neubrandenburg.

 Old farm houses and their associated buildings make up the scenery of the village Fahrenwalde.

-In the 19th century the village of Bröllin had one of the most technological advanced farming complexes in the region.
+In the 19th century the village of Bröllin had one of the most technologically advanced farming complexes in the region.
 Today this estate is called Schloss Bröllin and is home to an international production centre for performing arts.

 Traffic connection

 The motorway connection Pasewalk-Ost for the Ostseeautobahn A20 is approximately 9 km away.
 A train connection is available at a 10 km distance at Pasewalk train station.

 Personalities

 On 27 May 1875 the uckermarkian poet Max Lindow was born in the old school house.
 He is composer of the "Uckermarklied", a song about the region, and in his stories he often referred to his youth in Fahrenwalde.